jaehoosu/osgi-hello-world/README.md

 ## Console-based

-- 01 - absolutely minimal dependencies
+- 01 - absolutely minimal, single file, with only OSGi framework as dependency
-- 02 - minimal, but with working unit tests
+- 02 - as above, with working unit tests
-- 03 - as above, but with gogo console
+- 03 - as above, with gogo console
-- 04 - as Declarative Service (DS)
+- 04 - implemented as OSGi Declarative Service (DS)
-- 05 - as Declarative Service, using Java annotations to generate service descriptor via SCR plugin
+- 05 - Declarative Service, using Java annotations to generate service descriptor via SCR plugin

 ## Servlets, published using [osgi-jax-rs-connector](https://github.com/hstaudacher/osgi-jax-rs-connector)